MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 However, in this case there is *no* convenient client application that sends the payment request to the player.

-With **PayPal**, you need to present the player with the **PayPal** interface, asking them to verify that they agree to the purchase.
+With PayPal, you need to present the player with the PayPal interface, asking them to verify that they agree to the purchase.
 Behind the scenes, this process uses [PayPal Express Checkouts](https://developer.paypal.com/docs/classic/express-checkout/overview-ec/), though, because we’re taking care of all the details.

-All you need to do is present the user with the **Payment Confirmation** page, which is returned to you as the **PurchaseConfirmationPageURL**.
+All you need to do is present the user with the Payment Confirmation page, which is returned to you as the `PurchaseConfirmationPageURL`.

 ```json
 {